How to Buy a Rowing Machine: Top 7 Questions & Answers

 6. How Much Does an Indoor Rower Cost?

 Indoor rowing machines can run you from $200 to $2,000 or more.
-If you are a serious rower or want to use your machine on a frequent basis, consider investing in a mid to high-end rower that will make your workouts more enjoyable.
+If you are a serious athlete or want to use your machine on a frequent basis, consider investing in a mid to high-end rower that will make your workouts more enjoyable.
 On the other hand, if you just want to row occasionally you may want to save some money and get a lower-cost model like a Stamina ATS.

 Stamina ATS Air Rower